OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 #### Finishing up

-Here is the completed "Destroy the Kraken" runbook:
+Here is the completed **Destroy the Kraken** runbook:

 ![finished runbook](finished-runbook.png)

 ## Conclusion

-It was great how straight forward it was to change this runbook to use execution containers.
-We can now use the GCP Docker image elsewhere in the knowledge that an update to the tooling versions will be picked up across all projects by updating the version of the image to select in the variable.
+It is great how straight forward it was to convert this runbook to use execution containers.
+We can now use the GCP Docker image elsewhere, confident an update to the tooling versions will be picked up across all projects by updating the version of the image to select in the variable.
 To further reduce the steps, we could set up a library variable set and set the value globally.
-We could even go as far as setting the version to use as `latest`; although this is not recommended, there is less control over when to absorb changes made to the image.
+We could even set the version to use as `latest`, although this is not recommended, as there is less control over when to absorb changes made to the image.